mancap314/mancap314.github.io/_posts/2019-04-01-transforming-keras-model-into-tensorflow-estimator.md

 ```
 Remarks:
 * Setting the parameter `shuffle` to `True` helps for training the model, but is useless to compute estimations
+* Only one epoch is needed for evaluations

 The we can for example evaluate our `Estimator` on the evaluation data:
 ```python